Updated April 2026

 Q6: Is the Advanced Recomp Stack safe?

 No clinical trial has evaluated the 3-compound combination.
-Retatrutide's known risks are predominantly GI side effects and dose-dependent dysesthesia, while CJC-1295 and ipamorelin are generally well tolerated in published pharmacology studies.
-Combined concerns include additive fluid retention and quality-control risk from multi-source peptide supply.
+Retatrutide's main risks are GI side effects (nausea, diarrhea, vomiting) and dysesthesia — an unusual tingling or burning sensation in the skin that is dose-dependent and unique to retatrutide.
+CJC-1295 and ipamorelin are generally well tolerated based on published studies.
+When running all three together, the main added concerns are increased water retention and higher quality-control risk from sourcing three separate research peptides.

 Q7: How long should you run the Advanced Recomp Stack?